avadhutFrontEnd/playground-starter/README.md

 You can find the course at https://codewithmosh.com

 # Commit message format :
 [Course: 2.
 React 18 for Intermediate Topics > 2.
-Fetching and Updating Data with React Query (3h) ] [ Video: #7-Creating-a-Custom-Query-Hook_mp4_2min_32sec ] - create 'separation of concerns' using Custom-Query-Hook.
+Fetching and Updating Data with React Query (3h) ] [ Video: #8-Using-React-Query-DevTools_mp4_3min_08sec ] - "React Query" comes with its own DevTool.
+It's a powerful tool for debugging and monitoring our queries.

 # my-github Account :